olim7t/scala_sxr_vim/INSTALL.markdown

 ## 3.1.
 Getting from the scala-tools repository

-Go to http://scala-tools.org/repo-releases/org/scala-tools/sxr and download the file corresponding to your Scala version.
+Go to [the scala-tools repository](http://scala-tools.org/repo-releases/org/scala-tools/sxr) and download the file corresponding to your Scala version.

 ## 3.2.
 Building from source

-Go to http://github.com/harrah/browse and follow the instructions in `README`.
+Go to [the sxr site](http://github.com/harrah/browse) and follow the instructions in `README`.

 # 4. Configuring sxr for your Scala project